XanaduAI/SFOpenBoson/doc/tutorials/bosehubbard.rst

 Alternatively, you can set ``mode='global'``, and the Hamiltonian is instead applied to the entire register by directly matching qumode numbers of the defined Hamiltonian; i.e., ``q0`` is applied to ``q[0]``, ``p1`` is applied to ``q[1]``, etc.

-Let's set up the two qumode quantum circuit - each mode corresponds to a node in the lattice - and propagating the Bose-Hubbard Hamiltonian ``H`` we defined in the previous section, starting from the initial state :math:`\ket{0,2}` in the Fock space, for time :math:`t=1.086` and Lie product truncation :math:`k=20`:
+Let's set up the two qumode quantum circuit — each mode corresponds to a node in the lattice — and propagating the Bose-Hubbard Hamiltonian ``H`` we defined in the previous section, starting from the initial state :math:`\ket{0,2}` in the Fock space, for time :math:`t=1.086` and Lie product truncation :math:`k=20`:

 >>> eng, q = sf.Engine(2)
 >>> with eng:
 ...
 Fock(2) | q[1]
 ...
 BoseHubbardPropagation(H, 1.086, 20) | q

-Now, we can run this simulation using the `Fock backend <https://strawberryfields.readthedocs.io/en/latest/code/backend.fock.html>`_, and output the Fock state probabilities at time :math:`t=1.086`:
+Now, we can run this simulation using the `Fock backend of Strawberry Fields <https://strawberryfields.readthedocs.io/en/latest/code/backend.fock.html>`_, and output the Fock state probabilities at time :math:`t=1.086`:

 .. note:: In the Bose-Hubbard model, the number of particles in the system remains constant, so we do not need to increase the cutoff dimension of the simulation beyond the total number of photons in the initial state.